 Climb back to the top was hard but joyful since the vistas of nature were all around us.
 During our walk back along the small canal, we came across some village kids having fun the flowing water.
 Another interesting yet common sight was the locals patiently sitting and fishing.

 Over the next couple of days, we went around to the fishing village along the coast of Lombok and some farming villages surrounded by rice plantations.
-In addition to some contribution from tourism, the primary occupation of the island seemed to be were revolving around agriculture and fishing.
+In addition to some contribution from tourism, the primary occupation of the island seemed to be revolving around agriculture and fishing.